 - Smaller constellation than Planet

-- Less accessible to commercial teams and smaller organizations
+- Less accessible to commercial and smaller organizations

 - Coverage gaps compared to larger constellations

-Best for: Defense and intelligence agencies needing near-real-time monitoring with automated AI detection and alerting.
+Best for: Defense and intelligence agencies that need near-real-time monitoring with automated AI detection and alerting.

 Pricing: Subscription and enterprise contracts.